InternRobotics/Aether/README.md

 ### Inference with your own raymap action

 Suppose you have a sequence of camera poses, you have to convert it to raymap action trajectories before inference with Aether.
-Note that your camera poses should be within the coordinate system of the first frame.
+Note that your camera poses should be **within the camera coordinate system of the first frame**.
 You can use the `camera_pose_to_raymap` function in [postprocess_utils.py](aether/utils/postprocess_utils.py).

 ```python